wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-meetings-virtual-events-experiences/includes/06-configure-live-events-settings.md

 You can manage Live events settings in the Microsoft Teams admin center.

 1. Sign into the **Microsoft Teams admin center** with your admin account.
-2. Select **Meetings** and then choose **Live events settings.**
+2. Select **Meetings** and then choose **Live events settings**.
 3. On the **Live events settings** page, in the **Support URL** section, you can define the URL that will be shown to your attendees who will participate at the Live event.
 ‎:::image type="content" source="../media/live-event-settings.png" alt-text="Live event settings":::

 4. If your company purchased a Software Defined Network (SDN) solution or enterprise Content Delivery Network (eCDN) solution through a Microsoft video delivery partner, you can configure the provider by completing the following steps:

-	- **Use a third-party distribution provider.** Turn this option On to enable the third-party video distribution provider.
+	- **Use a third-party distribution provider**.
+Turn this option On to enable the third-party video distribution provider.
-	- **SDN provider name.** Enter the provider who's being used.
+	- **SDN provider name**.
+Enter the provider who's being used.
-	- **Provider license key.** Enter the license ID, which you received from your provider contact.
+	- **Provider license key**.
+Enter the license ID, which you received from your provider contact.
-	- **SDN API template URL.** Enter the API template URL, which you received from your provider contact.
+	- **SDN API template URL**.
+Enter the API template URL, which you received from your provider contact.

 5. Select the **Save** button.